alan-turing-institute/seed-semantic-change/src/README.md

 The results for each target word are stored in dynamic-senses/greek_input/output/

 Note: steps 3 and 4 mean that you need to create (even empty) directories for the word_corpus_path and output_path indicated in the parameter file.
 If these folders do not exist, step 6 will raise an error.

+## Git commands

+To move from the master branch to the branch where the genre topic model is, cd into the directory seed-semantic-change, then:

+git branch
+git checkout genre_topic_model

+To go back to the master branch, type

+git checkout master.

+To check whether you're in the master or other branch, type:

+git branch

+Depending on whether you're in the master or in a branch, the corresponding code will run.